zachary-russell/personal-automation/README.md

 ## Create Trello Card (`create-card.js`)
 This is a generic wrapper to create a Trello Card.
 Currently it's configured using environment variables:

-`idList` - The ID of the list to add the card to `idMembers` - The ID of the members you want to subscribe to the card `key` - API Key
+* `idList` - The ID of the list to add the card to
+* `idMembers` - The ID of the members you want to subscribe to the card
+* `key` - API Key
-`token` - API token
+* `token` - API token

 @todo:

-1. Wrap into Google Cloud Functions compatable JS
-2. Make some logical variables to configure from POST body
+1. Make some logical variables to configure from POST body